mexlown/xhamster-scraper/README.md

 	run via the commandline with xhamster.py [url] [folder to save images to]

-	obviously you need python to use this
+	supports gif, png, jpeg and jpg extensions and is case insensetive obviously you need python to use this
 	DO NOT end the folder string with a backslash